atroia/Applescript/README.md

 **getPath.scpt**

 Simple script to find the POSIX file path of a selected file.
 I use this with some workflows in Alfred. **_Note:_** This was copied and slightly modified from a KeyboardMaestro forum post.
 The url to that post is https://forum.keyboardmaestro.com/t/getting-the-path-of-currently-selected-file-in-finder/1507/2

+**Mount Drive and Search**
+This script will first search for the specific mounted network drive.
+If the network drive is not mounted, it will mount the drive and search prompt (Alfred) will appear.
+If the network drive is mounted, the search prompt (Alfred) will appear.

+**Mount Drive and Search 2**
+This script will first search for the specific mounted network drive.
+If the network drive is not mounted, it will mount the drive and the search prompt (Alfred) will appear.
+If the network drive is mounted, the search prompt (Alfred) will appear.
+This script will also make a list of the folders in the parent folder of the drive and list them in a window prompt.
+Once the folder has been selected from the list the search prompt (Alfred) will appear and you can search that folder from Alfred.